top of page

 Watching this film can indeed feel like a meditative exercise.
 The narrative is brought forth by the dialogues alone.
 It maintains momentum fairly well, but sometimes the interactions are too tedious to uphold proper focus.

 After Life could easily have been cut 10-15 minutes and still kept its profound essence.
-This is in no way meant as a critique of Kore-eda, or the actors, but rather to underline that After Life is more interesting than it is entertaining.
+This is in no way meant as a critique of Kore-eda or the actors, but rather to underline that After Life is more interesting than it is entertaining.

-Final Verdict of After Life
+Final Verdict | After Life Review

-After Life did of course deserve all its accolades, but it's not a particularly easy film to approach.
+After Life did, of course, deserve all its accolades, but it's not a particularly easy film to approach.
 Still, for fans of Japanese cinema, it is mandatory.
 If not for its content alone, then at least for its place in Japanese film history.

 References